chemaaa/homepluscontrol/docs/source/index.rst

 Documentation of Home + Control by Legrand
 ==========================================

+**Legrand has deprecated the _Legrand Home + Control_ API and migrated to the _Netatmo Connect_ platform.
+This library has been updated to support the new _Netatmo Connect_ API.**

-This is a basic Python library that interacts with the *Legrand Home + Control* API.
+This is a basic Python library that interacts with the *Netatmo Connect Home + Control* API.
 It is primarily intended for integration into Smart Home platforms such as Home Assistant.

-More information of the API can be found here: https://developer.legrand.com/
+More information of the API can be found here: https://dev.netatmo.com/apidocumentation/control

-The library currently supports 4 types of Legrand modules:
+The library currently supports 4 types of Legrand (not Smarther) modules:

 1) Plugs (power outlets)
 2) Lights (connected switches)
 3) Remotes (wireless switches)
-4) Automations (shutters/covers)
+4) Automations (shutters/covers) [of the iDiamant/Bubbendorf product line]

 The first two - plugs and lights - are modeled as basic switches that can be interacted with to set their status to *on* or *off*.